cjpatton/ppm/draft-patton-multi-ppm.md

 secret shared and (2) the aggregate statistic can be computed by summing up the vectors.  -->

-Let `G(output_param)` denote the support of the output-recovery algorithm for a given output parameter `output_param`.
-That is, set `G(output_param)` contains the set of all possible outputs of the output-recovery algorithm when the first input is `output_param` and the second is any input share.
+Let `G(param)` denote the support of the output-recovery algorithm for a given aggregation parameter `param`.
+That is, set `G(param)` contains the set of all possible outputs of the output-recovery algorithm when the first input is `param` and the second is any input share.

-Correctness requires that, for every `output_param`, the set `G(output_param)` forms an additive group.
+Correctness requires that, for every `param`, the set `G(param)` forms an additive group.
 This allows the aggregation function to be computed by having each aggregator sum up its output shares locally, then collectively computing the output by summing up their aggregated output shares.
-In particular, the aggregation function is computed by the following algorithm.
-(let `Zero(output_param)` denote the identity element of `G(output_param)`):
+In particular, the aggregation function is computed by the following algorithm.  (let `Zero(param)` denote the identity element of `G(param)`):

 ~~~
-def run_daf(param, inputs):
+def run_daf(param, inputs: Set[bytes]):
-  output_shares = [ Zero(output_param) for _ in range(SHARES) ]
+  output_shares = [ Zero(param) for _ in range(SHARES) ]

   for input in inputs:
     # Each client runs the input-distribution algorithm.